rohekood/tmf-ai-demo/services/party-management/docs/ANALYSIS.md

 ### 1. Party Lifecycle Management
 *   **Create Party**: Register a new Individual or Organization in the ecosystem.
 This acts as the initial "identity creation" step before they become a customer.
-*   **Retreive Party**: Fetch detailed information about a specific party using their unique identifier.
+*   **Retrieve Party**: Fetch detailed information about a specific party using their unique identifier.
 *   **Update Party**: Modify attributes such as names, identifying information, or status.
 *   **Delete Party**: Remove party records (critical for GDPR/Right-to-be-Forgotten compliance).